GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 In <strong>online forex trading</strong>, everything is done electronically through a <strong>forex broker platform</strong> called the Electronic Communication Network (ECN).
 The transaction between you as the broker's client and the broker as your dealer is called Over The Counter (OTC).

 ### Forex Currency are Quote in Pairs
+Each currency in online forex trading are qouted in pairs that group in couple of category:
+* Major forex pairs.
+* Minor forex pairs.
+* Exotic forex pairs.

 ### Bid and Ask Prices
 When you do <strong>online forex trading</strong>, the currency rates offered in two type.
 The first type called as Bid price and the second one is Ask price.